sicordero/sicordero.github.io/content/project/rosetta-radar/index.md

   - Data Visualization
 ---

-Using Google Earth to showcase the ROSETTA-Ice Project ice-penetrating radar dataset.
+View a catalogue of the ROSETTA-Ice project ice-penetrating radar dataset in Google Earth.

 <!--more-->